 Consider the machine's speed and incline.
 The top speed on the models we tested ranged from 7 miles per hour to 12 mph with inclines ranging between a low of 5.5 percent to a high of 15 percent.
 Look for machines with programs that allow you to adjust routines based on your fitness level and have heart-rate-controlled workouts that consider your age, weight, and gender.

-A good display will have easy-to-use controls and will show some combination of your heart rate, calories burned, speed, resistance levels, and details such as time and distance.
+Look for a display that can easily be read and large controls that are logically presented.
+Remember, you'll be reading the statistics and accessing the controls while you're moving.
+A good display will show some combination of your heart rate, calories burned, speed, and incline levels, and details such as time and distance.

-You'll also want a machine that is easy to adjust and has a variety of workout levels.
-Look for an elliptical exerciser that has a range of resistance that fits your workout needs.
+Look for a machine that is easy to adjust and has a variety of workout levels.
+Treadmills offer a range of speeds and inclines.
+Some can simulate running or walking downhill.